 ESCA studio restaurant

-ESCA is a tiny, 16-seat restaurant offering a dinner-only tasting menu in a quiet backstreet of District 7, also known as Budapest’s party district.
-The intimate, dimly lit space, which features sleek, dark wood finishes and plain walls, couldn’t be more different from the kitsch ruin bars nearby.
-This open-kitchen studio restaurant is run by young chef/owner Gábor Fehér, who gained experience in Copenhagen and at leading Budapest restaurants before setting up shop here.
-He is a skillful cook.
+ESCA is a tiny, 16-seat tasting menu restaurant in a quiet backstreet of District 7, Budapest’s party district.
+The dark interior, which features sleek, dark wood finishes and chic Mid-century modern chairs, couldn’t be more different from the kitsch ruin bars nearby.
+ESCA is helmed by chef and owner Gábor Fehér, a young local talent who's gained experience in Copenhagen and at leading Budapest restaurants before setting up shop here.